Twenty years later.

 “Yes.
-There is.”
-Said Nadja, laughing as she tried to keep up with the men with their long legs.
+There is,” Nadja said, laughing as she tried to keep up with the men with their long legs.
 “But no hippies; druids dance on Summer Solstice, Sun rise behind Heel Stone.
 Is solar calendar.”

 “Precisely!”
 Mehmet affirmed, akin to a schoolmaster to his star pupil.
 “The Stonehenge is in particular interest to archaeo-astronomy, but it is far from the most prominent site on the planet.
 There are an ever-increasing number of sites that are accepted to have been built to astronomical alignments.
 Many are pointing towards the true north of the planet, or towards certain celestial objects, or even specific constellations.
-We have found several such alignments here, most of which are pointing towards the Orion.
-Come in.”
-Mehmet opened the door at the end to the barracks, walked in and flipped the light-switch.
+We have found several such alignments here, most of which are pointing towards the constallation of Orion.”

-There was something on the central table that stood out to Max.
-A circular object wrapped in white linen cloth the size of a dinner plate sat on its own in the middle of the far-side of the table; it seemed to have been excavated from the office rubble that covered the rest of the table.
+Something on the central table caught Max’s eye.
+A circular object wrapped in white linen cloth the size of a dinner plate sat on its own in the middle of the far-side of the table; it seemed as if the disc had been excavated from the office rubble that covered the rest of the table.

 “What is it?”
 Max asked.